BrooklynGamery/gdocexpo/index-content.markdown

 The GDoC Expo is a games expo and conference pushing to create a new normal in games; putting creators of color at the forefront, showing off their games, creating conversations, and overall pushing games forward as an artform.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">
-It’s an event focused on inclusivity that goes beyond just talking about it: Game Devs of Color makes the changes it wishes to see.
-</p>&mdash; <a href="https://www.polygon.com/2018/7/16/17574386/game-devs-of-color-expo-2018">Polygon</a></blockquote>

-<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">
 Giving developers of color the space to speak about anything but their own marginalization shouldn’t be a grand gesture, but in the gaming industry it feels like an exemplary move
 </p>&mdash; <a href="https://motherboard.vice.com/en_us/article/5943vb/the-game-developers-of-color-expo-was-a-respite-from-the-hostile-gaming-scene">Motherboard</a></blockquote>